Minimal degree rational open up mappings and related questions: Existence and uniqueness of the open up mapping

-In this section we show that Problem~\ref{origprb} has a solution using Riemann surfaces.
-For a background on Riemann surfaces and the Riemann--Roch theorem, we refer to the books of Schlag~\cite{Schlag} or Forster~\cite{Forster}.
+In this section, we prove Theorem~\ref{thm:openup} using the theory of Riemann surfaces.
+For background on Riemann surfaces and the Riemann--Roch theorem, we refer to the books~\cite{Schlag} or~\cite{Forster}.
+If $\Gamma$ is a Jordan curve, denote the bounded and unbounded components of $\bC \setminus \Gamma$ by $\interior(\Gamma)$ and $\exterior(\Gamma)$, respectively.